TentativeConvert/Fix-cones-in-weight-lattices/readme.md

 ## Prerequisites

-The code is written in Macaulay2 and requires the `WeylGroups` package, version >= 0.5.2, written by Baptiste Calmès and Viktor Petrov.
+The code is written in Macaulay2 and requires the `WeylGroups` package, written by Baptiste Calmès and Viktor Petrov.
 It has been tested with [Macaulay2 version 1.22](https://github.com/Macaulay2/M2/releases/tag/release-1.22), which includes `WeylGroups` package version 0.5.3.
 It should also run with [Macaulay2 versions 1.18](https://github.com/Macaulay2/M2/releases/tag/release-1.18) and `WeylGroups` package version 0.5.2.
 Older versions of the `WeylGroups` package contain a bug that will render the results incorrect.
 To see which version of the package you have, you can type `readPackage "WeylGroups"` in Macaulay2.